surniaulula/wpsso/readme.txt

 = 18.0.0 =

 (2024/08/15) Added three widgets to the WP Dashboard page.
 Replaced checkbox options with slider options.
 Removed the SSO &gt; Dashboard settings page.

-= 17.25.0 =

-(2024/08/12) Added a new "Video Upload Date" option in the Document SSO metabox.
-Added a call to `sucomDisableUnchanged()` when saving in the block editor.

-= 17.24.0 =

-(2024/08/06) Added a new Judge.me ratings and reviews service API (Premium edition).

-= 17.23.0 =

-(2024/08/03) Updated Schema Organization markup to include Place properties if the organization is also a place.

-= 17.22.0 =

-(2024/08/01) Updated possible Schema returnFees property values based on revised Google requirements.

-= 17.21.0 =

-(2024/07/31) Added a new 'wpsso_cache_expire_youtube_video_details' filter (1 week in seconds).

-= 17.20.2 =

-(2024/07/27) Fixed addition of WooCommerce shipping destinations for zip/postal codes.

-= 17.20.1 =

-(2024/07/26) Fixed depecated method calls since SEO Framework v5.0.0.
-Fixed og:video:type = text/html from being considered a video by default.

-= 17.20.0 =

-(2024/07/23) Added "Getting video details for {url}." notice.
-Added "Failed URL Connections" to the Tools and Actions page.
-Added notice messages for missing values from YouTube video details (Premium edition).

-= 17.19.0 =

-(2024/07/15) Added a new 'wpsso_option_type_{base_key}' filter.

-= 17.18.0 =

-(2024/07/10) Added update schedule check for Premium edition.

-= 17.17.1 =

-(2024/06/11) Fixed missing declaration of $p variable in `WpssoIntegDataWpseoBlocks` (props mykkal).

-= 17.17.0 =

-(2024/04/23) Moved options handling methods from `SucomUtil` to a new `SucomUtilOptions` class.

-= 17.16.0 =

-(2024/03/27) Changed the "Default Review Rating Min" from 1 to 0.5.
-Added support for a 'pos_fnum' check in `WpssoOptions->check_value()`.

-= 17.15.0 =

-(2024/03/20) Updated "Tested Up To" value for WordPress v6.5.

-= 17.14.4 =

-(2024/03/08) Fixed 'mainEntityOfPage' property conflict for Schema ProfilePage markup.

-= 17.14.3 =

-(2024/03/02) Fixed title translation for settings pages.

-= 17.14.2 =

-(2024/02/22) Fixed possible missing "location" and "mainEntityOfPage" properties.
-Fixed possible duplicate Organization and Organization sub-type markup.
-Fixed a javascript indexOf() error on numeric keys.

-= 17.14.0 =

-(2024/02/21) Added support for the https://schema.org/LearningResource type.

-= 17.13.0 =

-(2024/02/15) Added a "product:is_virtual" internal meta tag for the WPSSO GMF and CMCF add-ons.

-= 17.12.1 =

-(2024/02/07) Fixed call to missing `SucomNoNotice->refresh_notice_style()` method.

-= 17.12.0 =

-(2024/02/05) Replaced The AMP Project Validator by the Google AMP Test.